google-business-communications/bm-java-echo-bot/README.md

 # BUSINESS MESSAGES: Echo Bot

-This sample demonstrates how to use the [Business Messages Node.js client library](https://github.com/google-business-communications/java-businessmessages) for performing operations with the [Business Messages API](https://developers.google.com/business-communications/business-messages/reference/rest).
+This sample demonstrates how to use the [Business Messages Java client library](https://github.com/google-business-communications/java-businessmessages) for performing operations with the [Business Messages API](https://developers.google.com/business-communications/business-messages/reference/rest).

 This sample contains multiple example codebases.
 Each subfolder